ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-pageTransparencyGrid | bool | whether to use the transpareny grid
+pageTransparencyGrid | bool | whether to use the transparency grid

 ```js
 this._viewer.setPageTransparencyGrid(true);